 Is your dog shy, anxious or tricky to handle when he comes into contact with other people or dogs?
 Even the most socially adept dog can slip into habits that leave you cringing at those disapproving looks from other dog owners in the park or feeling awkward when you have visitors.
+This may become especially prominent due to recent changes in your routine, and lack of other dog or human interaction, as a result of coronavirus restrictions.
+New research from Petplan has revealed a new challenge facing the nation’s pets and their owners.
+18% of pet owners cited that they were concerned about aggressive behaviour in their pets post lockdown.

 If going to the park is tricky